 - Follow the instructions of local authorities.

-Incidents of serious violence have occurred on the island in recent years, with media reports linking violence to organised crime.
-Remain aware of surroundings, and practise usual precautions.
+Incidents of serious violence, including physical assault, have occurred on the island.
+Media reports have linked the violence to organised crime.
+Remain aware of your surroundings, and apply normal precautions.

 'Drink spiking' is a risk, especially in tourist areas.
 It heightens the risk of theft and sexual assault.
-Practise reasonable precautions.
-See Partying safely.
+Apply reasonable precautions.
+More information:

 - Pay close attention to your personal belongings, particularly in crowded areas.

 - Carry only what you need.
 Leave other valuables in a secure location.

 - Avoid carrying bags that are easy to snatch.
 Hold bags and backpacks in front of you.

 - Use ATMs in controlled areas such as within banks, shops and shopping centres.
 Avoid ATMs that open onto the street, especially at night.